Decatur Plumbers May Need to Re-Pipe Your Home

 A total home re-pipe is just that.
 It is when you have all the old plumbing pipes in your house replaced with new ones.
 In the process, you get all new pipes and a new plumbing system.
 Generally, the only other time you might have all new plumbing is when buying or building a new home.

 Consider the age of your home, and that is the age of your plumbing.
 Imagine how much water has gone through those pipes over the years.
 Now think about how corrosive water can be for plumbing systems.
 Especially a local water supply with high mineral content.
 Calcium and magnesium deposits take a toll on your pipes and appliances.
 Your pipes will not last forever, and if they are an older material, their lifespan will not be what you hope.
 That is when a re-pipe becomes a necessity.

 What Happens to Decatur Water Pipes as They Age?

 If your home is more than fifty years old, the original plumbing is likely galvanized steel.
 This galvanized steel pipe was the choice for plumbing for homes for many years, from 1900 to 1965.
 Although galvanized steel is strong, corrosion breaks it down over time.
 These are susceptible to the corrosive minerals found in the water they hold.
 Rust and corrosion build up inside the pipes.
 The damage affects water delivery as well as water quality.

-What’s the Re-Piping Process?
+What is the Typical Decatur, GA Re-Piping Process?

 The scariest part of a re-pipe is not knowing what to expect.
 Does it mean ripping out drywall and destroying walls?
 Will they have to dig up your lawn?
 Will they leave your house a giant mess for weeks on end?
-The good news is the answer to all of those questions is no.
+The good news is that the answer to all those questions is no.

-What Are the Benefits of a Re-Pipe?
+What Are the Benefits of a Total Home Re-Pipe?